Alex Rodriguez Finally Comes Clean About Jennifer Lopez Romance

 “Jennifer likes the idea of dating a man closer to her age,” the source added.
 “Jennifer is really into Alex but still just going with it and learning about him…This very likely may turn into a relationship.”

-Jennifer has previously been romantically linked to men who were significantly younger than her like rapper Drake and dancer/choreographer Casper Smart.
-She was married to singer Marc Anthony and they have two children together.
+Jennifer has previously been romantically linked to men who were significantly younger than her such as rapper Drake and dancer/choreographer Casper Smart.
+She was married to singer Marc Anthony, and they have two children together.

 While Casper was Jennifer’s boyfriend for a long time, it looks like she and Drake were just “having fun” for a short time.
 In one of his more recent tracks, Drake revealed that he doesn’t even have her current phone number.
-On the song, “Free Smoke,” he raps:

-“I drunk text J.Lo / Old number, so it bounce back.”
+On the song, “Free Smoke,” he raps, “I drunk text J.Lo / Old number, so it bounce back.”

-As Inquisitr previously reported Jennifer and Alex aren’t really doing much to keep their budding romance under wraps.
+As the Inquisitr previously reported, Jennifer and Alex aren’t really doing much to keep their budding romance under wraps.

 The two were spotted giving some PDA on a golf cart recently.
 Eyewitnesses reported that they were seated close to one another as you’d expect a couple in a romantic relationship to.

 “They looked comfortable with each other and were seen holding hands,” a source said to Entertainment Tonight.
 “They were waving to fans as they drove away on the golf cart.”